 In this article, we will discover why you might want to consider rabbit ears for your dog, and what benefits they provide, as well as their downsides and a few alternatives if you’re not so keen.

-Rabbit ears can provide your dog with some unique health benefits, such as improved digestion, improving dental health, decreasing anxiety and decreasing worm burdens.
+Rabbit ears can provide your dog with some unique health benefits, such as improved digestion, improving dental health, decreasing anxiety and may also decrease worm burdens.

 They are healthy and natural, and available with both hair on and off, depending on your needs.